North Atlantic oscillation: Winter of 2009–10 in Europe

 The probability of cold winters with much snow in Central Europe rises when the Arctic is covered by less sea ice in summer.
 Scientists of the Potsdam Research Unit of the Alfred Wegener Institute for Polar and Marine Research in the Helmholtz Association have decrypted a mechanism in which a shrinking summertime sea ice cover changes the air pressure zones in the Arctic atmosphere and effects on European winter weather.

 If there is a particularly large-scale melt of Arctic sea ice in summer, as observed in recent years, two important effects are intensified.
 Firstly, the retreat of the light ice surface reveals the darker ocean, causing it to warm up more in summer from the solar radiation (ice–albedo feedback mechanism).
 Secondly, the diminished ice cover can no longer prevent the heat stored in the ocean being released into the atmosphere (lid effect).
 As a result of the decreased sea ice cover the air is warmed more greatly than it used to be particularly in autumn and winter because during this period the ocean is warmer than the atmosphere.

 The warming of the air near to the ground leads to rising movements and the atmosphere becomes less stable.
 One of these patterns is the air pressure difference between the Arctic and mid-latitudes: the Arctic oscillation with the Azores highs and Iceland lows known from the weather reports.
 If this difference is high, a strong westerly wind will result which in winter carries warm and humid Atlantic air masses right down to Europe.
 In the negative phase when pressure differences are low, cold Arctic air can then easily penetrate southward through Europe without being interrupted by the usual westerlies.
 Model calculations show that the air pressure difference with decreased sea ice cover in the Arctic summer is weakened in the following winter, enabling Arctic cold to push down to mid-latitudes.

 Winter of 2015–16 in Europe

-Despite one of the strongest El Niño events recorded in the Pacific Ocean, a largely positive North Atlantic Oscillation prevailed over Europe during the winter of 2015–2016.
+Despite one of the strongest El Niño events recorded in the Pacific Ocean, a largely positive North Atlantic Oscillation prevailed over Europe during the winter of 2015–2016 due to a Canonical or an Eastern Pacific (EP) El Niño event which have an opposing effect on the North Atlantic Oscillation (NAO) and the Arctic Oscillation (AO) and tend to favor a positive NAO, bringing stronger westerly winds and milder conditions.
 For example, Cumbria in England registered one of the wettest months on record.
 The Maltese Islands in the Mediterranean registered one of the driest years ever recorded up to beginning of March, with a national average of only 235 mm and some areas registering less than 200 mm.